RAXIC7/weapon-controlls/README.md

 ## Dependencies
 - This script is standalone, the only you need to do is place the script to your resources folder and start.
+- Do not change the resource name, otherwise it may create bugs or console errors.